-- Personal credit history: You, the owner and borrower, may need to provide your own credit information and lenders may run background checks when you apply for a loan.
+- Personal credit check: You, the owner and borrower, may need to provide your credit information, and lenders may run background checks when you apply for a loan.

 - Bank statements: You should consider preparing copies of your business bank account statements and information.

-- Business expenses: You may need to show what your typical business expenses are for a specified period of time, such as office rental agreements, vendor contracts, etc.
+- Business expenses: You may need to show what your typical business expenses are for a specified period, such as office rental agreements and vendor contracts.

 - Invoices: Some loan applications require you to show invoices for customer and client payments you expect to receive in the future.

 Once you’ve started shopping around for quotes, you can generally determine what types of evidence a lender expects to see.